iFreeon/secret-hitler-red-dawn-edition/README.md

 ## Design Principals
 1. Game setting is 1933 where liberal parties are trying to hold together a fragile republic.
 Historically this is one year before the establishment of the Third Reich.
-2. Love the 3rd faction idea.
-This version will use Communists.
-3. Make the docs easy to update and deploy.
+2. Re-work rules, to make the 3rd party (Communists) feel like a more natural addition to the game.
+3. Win conditions must be unique and distinct to each party.
+No shared win conditions.
 4. 12 to 14 players seems like the sweet spot for max players.
+5. Make the docs easy to update and deploy.
-5. Pull inspiration from original, socialist and XL expansions but treat this as a stand alone game.
+6. Pull inspiration from original, socialist and XL expansions but treat this as a stand alone game.
 Explain the player motivation, win conditions, setup (board, player, policy), flow, and optional items.
-6. Game balancing should focus on: game boards, party loyalty, policy cards, etc.
-7. Win conditions must be unique and distinct to each faction.
-No shared win conditions.
-8. Secret roles should advance or hinder a faction.
+7. Secret roles should advance or hinder a faction.
 Avoid roles with personal win conditions as this takes away from group dynamic.
-9. As player counts increase, presidential should increase. lots of goodness to go around.
+8. As player counts increase, presidential should increase. lots of goodness to go around.
+9. Game balancing should focus on good gameplay and less on mechanics that extend the game.

 ## Convert Docs to PDF